-Who is At Risk for Shopping Addiction?
+Who is at Risk for Shopping Addiction?

 Shopping is a part of life for most people whether it is in a store or online.
 For many, shopping is a pleasurable activity, as there is a reward when a purchase has been completed.
 A new shirt or dress, a fun trinket, colorful accessories, or new shoes can give any person a sense of reward.
-Humans experience a natural high when a reward is received, and in some people the pursuit of that reward can become compulsive and dangerous.
-Just as addiction to drugs and other behaviors, shopping addiction drives one to compulsively seek out the reward associated with shopping.
+Humans experience a natural high when a reward is received, and in some people, the pursuit of that reward can become compulsive and dangerous.
+Just as addiction to drugs and other behaviors, shopping addiction drives one to seek out the reward associated with shopping compulsively.

 Shopping Addiction and Mental Health Disorders

 Hoarding is characterized by excessive acquisition and inability or unwillingness to discard large quantities of items.
-Often referred to by the individual as a “collection,” there is an emotional bond created between that person and his or her items.
+Often referred to by the individual as a “collection,” there is an emotional bond created between that person and his or her things.
 A hoarder will compulsively purchase more and more of these items to grow the collection, but the dysfunction is evident when one does not open or use the items purchased, and experiences tremendous difficulty with the thought of losing them.
-Hoarding is one of many behavioral disorders that leads to, and severely exacerbates shopping addiction, as one who hoards is constantly compelled to add more to his or her collection, regardless of financial troubles or any other dysfunction experienced as a result of hoarding and spending.
+Hoarding is one of many behavioral disorders that leads to, and severely exacerbates shopping addiction, as one who hoards is continuously compelled to add more to his or her collection, regardless of financial troubles or any other dysfunction experienced as a result of hoarding and spending.